Stasi victims still in trauma as Germany cheers 25 years since wall fell

 Some of the children were born in 1988, just a year before the wall fell.

-Many of those still looking for a family member say they feel forgotten because their fates have not been publicly recognized or compensated.
+Many of those still looking for a family member say they feel forgotten because their fates have not been publicly recognised or compensated.

 They are not the only group to suffer in this way: Germany is still investigating, for example, medical tests carried out on East German hospital patients on behalf of Western pharmaceutical firms.
 The first findings are due late next year.